-Targeted approaches and structured processes have shown some positive impact and there is an improvement on 2021-2 data.
-However this remains a challenge.
+Targeted approaches and structured processes have shown some positive impact.
+However, over time this remains a challenge.
 This is a long term strategy and is a high priority of the school with all stakeholders.
+Additional measures have been included this academic year to build support for individual families.

-Whole School Attendance 2022/3: 93.4%; Persistent absence: 17.3% PP Attendance 2021/2: 90.7%; Persistent Absence: 25.5%.
+Whole School Attendance 2021/1: 93.1%; Persistent absence: 18%.

+PP Attendance 2021/2: 90.2%; Persistent Absence: 34.8%.

 This is comparable with trust schools.